top of page

 Elite athletes have been found to have an increased risk of opioid overuse and misuse for various reasons including their greater risk of acquiring a musculoskeletal injury, the pressure to perform well despite injury, and the desire to maximize earning potential over a short career span [6].
 It has also been noted that the use of opioids at each skill level (i.e., collegiate vs professional) predicts future use and misuse with contact sports having the greatest risk [6].
 In a study by Cottler et al. looking at opioid use in retired national football league (NFL) players, 52% had used opioids during their NFL career with 71% reporting misuse (Figure 2) [7].
 The study also found that the most prominent risk factors for opioid use during their careers were having an undiagnosed concussion, enduring a career-ending injury, and being an offensive lineman.
 Additionally, risk factors for continuing opioid use into retirement were unemployment, alcohol abuse, multiple injuries, and an undiagnosed concussion [7].
 While the study did not state which opioids were most misused, these findings demonstrate how elite athletes are at risk of opioid misuse, especially those in a contact sport.
 As for tramadol, it has been estimated that the prevalence of its use in competition is 1.4% overall; with cycling, triathlon, and rowing athletes consuming the greatest amounts (Figure 3) [5,8].
 In 2019, tramadol was banned from cycling competitions due to its high rate of misuse as there was a concern for possibly inducing dizziness and drowsiness during racing [8].
 While one experiment did find that tramadol allowed cyclists to maintain greater power and cardiorespiratory stress during a twenty-minute time trial, the results could not be replicated suggesting that tramadol does not have an ergogenic effect [9].
 Other studies have claimed that tramadol increases ventilatory efficiency, VO2 max, and the overall aerobic contribution to exercise, however, most state that tramadol can be more ergolytic than performance enhancing [5,10,11].

 Figure 2.
 History of prescription opioid use from NFL to present.
-Reprinted from Cottler LB, Ben Abdallah A, Cummings SM, Barr J, Banks R, Forchheimer R. Injury, pain, and prescription opioid use among former National Football League (NFL) players.
+SEE ARTICLE from Cottler LB, Ben Abdallah A, Cummings SM, Barr J, Banks R, Forchheimer R. Injury, pain, and prescription opioid use among former National Football League (NFL) players.
 Drug Alcohol Depend.
 Jul 1 2011;116(1-3):188-94. doi:10.1016/j.drugalcdep.2010.12.003

 Figure 3.
 A, Urine tramadol concentration and B, percentage of samples with tramadol concentration above 50 ng/mL in each sport.
 The urine samples were measured in the Madrid doping control laboratory between 2013 and 2017.
-Reprinted from Baltazar-Martins G, Plata MDM, Munoz-Guerra J, Munoz G, Carreras D, Del Coso J. Prevalence of tramadol findings in urine samples obtained in competition.
+SEE ARTICLE from Baltazar-Martins G, Plata MDM, Munoz-Guerra J, Munoz G, Carreras D, Del Coso J. Prevalence of tramadol findings in urine samples obtained in competition.
 Drug Test Anal.
 Apr 2019;11(4):631-634. doi:10.1002/dta.2575

 Discussion